 Are you a young motorcyclist in Texas or a concerned parent of one?
 Learning the ins and outs of Texas motorcycle permit restrictions is essential.
 Like many other states, Texas has a system for minors to acquire motor vehicle licenses.

-Referred to as the graduated driver’s license program, this system allows individuals as young as 15 to obtain permits for riding motorcycles.
+Referred to as the graduated driverโs license program, this system allows individuals as young as 15 to obtain motorcycle permits.
 However, these young motorcyclists must comply with many laws and restrictions, shaping their journey on the open road.
+If you have been injured in a motorcycle accident in Houston and have questions, call our motorcycle accident lawyer for a consultation.

 How to Get a Motorcycle Permit When You Are Under 18 in Texas